 3 leeks, roughly chopped

-350g of white potatoes (roughly 3 big ones), peeled and roughly chopped
+350g baking potatoes (roughly 3 big ones), peeled and roughly chopped

 25g chives, chopped